olehmelnyk/croudfunding/README.md

 2. run `npx knex migrate:latest`
 3. run `npx knex seed:run`

+OR run `npm run db:local` from the root folder - it will spin-up docker-compose and run db migrations and seeds

 In order to run NodeJS/Express server locally - run `npx nx serve backend` - server will start on `http://localhost:3333`

 - run `knex migrate:make migration_name` from apps/backend folder to create a new migration